Adhil-Bin-Nadeer/Adhil-Bin-Nadeer/README.md

 # 💫 About Me:

- # Hi Peeps, I am Adhil Bin Nadeer
+ # Hi, I am Adhil Bin Nadeer

 I'm a passionate tech enthusiast currently pursuing a B-Tech in Computer Science and Engineering.
 My journey in the world of technology has been fueled by a relentless curiosity and a love for learning.I love to assist my peers with their tech challenges and enjoy collaborative learning.
 I believe that sharing knowledge is a powerful way to grow and innovate together.